ping/odmpy/README.md

+                        Merged file format (m4b is slow, experimental, requires ffmpeg) -k, --keepcover       Always generate the cover image file (cover.jpg) -f, --keepmp3         Keep downloaded mp3 files (after merging) --bookfolderformat BOOK_FOLDER_FORMAT
+                        Book folder format string.
+Default "%(Title)s - %(Author)s"
+                        Available fields:
+                          %(Title)s : Title
+                          %(Author)s: Comma-separated Author names
+                          %(Series)s: Series
-                        Merged file format (m4b is slow, experimental, requires ffmpeg) -k, --keepcover       Always generate the cover image file (cover.jpg) -f, --keepmp3         Keep downloaded mp3 files (after merging) --nobookfolder        Don't create a book subfolder -j, --writejson       Generate a meta json file (for debugging) --opf                 Generate an OPF file for the book --overwritetags       Always overwrite ID3 tags.
+  --nobookfolder        Don't create a book subfolder -j, --writejson       Generate a meta json file (for debugging) --opf                 Generate an OPF file for the book --overwritetags       Always overwrite ID3 tags.
                         By default odmpy tries to non-destructively tag audiofiles.
                         This option forces odmpy to overwrite tags where possible.
   --tagsdelimiter DELIMITER
                         For ID3 tags with multiple values, this defines the delimiter.
                         For example, with the default delimiter ";", authors are written to the artist tag as "Author A;Author B;Author C".
   -r RETRIES, --retry RETRIES
                         Number of retries if download fails.
 Default 1.
-  --hideprogress        Hide the download progress bar (e.g. during testing) --latest N            Non-interactive mode that downloads the latest N number of loans --exportloans LOAN_JSON_FILEPATH
+  --hideprogress        Hide the download progress bar (e.g. during testing) --latest N            Non-interactive mode that downloads the latest N number of loans --select N [N ...]
+Non-interactive mode that downloads loans by the index entered.
+                        For example, "--select 1 5" will download the first and fifth loans in order of the checked out date.
+                        If the 5th loan does not exist, it will be skipped.
+  --exportloans LOAN_JSON_FILEPATH
                         Non-interactive mode that exports audiobook loans information into a json file at the path specified
 ```